MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualizations-arcgis.md

 To modify your data's location type, follow these steps:

-1. Click to expand the Map tools, if necessary, and click the **Layers** button :::image type="icon" source="media/power-bi-visualizations-arcgis/arcgis-tutorial-icon-03.png" alt-text="Layers.":::.
+1. Click to expand the Map tools, if necessary, and click the **Layers** button :::image type="icon" source="media/power-bi-visualizations-arcgis/arcgis-tutorial-icon-03.png" alt-text="Layers button.":::.
 2. On your data layer, click the **more options** button and choose **Location type** from the drop-down menu.

     ![Layers options Location type selected](https://user-images.githubusercontent.com/67922552/182974282-dd561bc1-a949-4b04-8244-7a5606d4b4c5.png "Layers options Location type selected")